Provider

 Tokens are used as an identifier for the provider in DI.
 By the value of the token, the provider is registered and the implementation is searched.

-import { createToken } from '@tinkoff/dippy';
+import { provide, createToken } from '@tramvai/core';

 const provider = provide({

-provide: loggerToken,
+provide: LOGGER_TOKEN,

 useClass: Logger,